 The Academic Resource Center (ARC) provides academic resources, support, advocacy, and access through relationships that empower students across the worldwide Webster University community.
 The ARC team works to support Webster’s community in any way possible and is always available to visit your departments during meetings and/or your classes to help connect with employees and students.

-- The Academic Resource Center (ARC) is a resource for all Our services include testing, tutoring and writing assistance; assistive technology; disability accommodations and support; academic counseling; advocacy and direction to help students meet their needs; and more.
+- The Academic Resource Center (ARC) is a resource for all students.
+Graduate, undergraduate, online, Webster Groves, and non-Webster Groves students are all encouraged to use ARC services, including testing, tutoring and writing assistance; assistive technology; disability accommodations and support; academic counseling; advocacy and direction to help students meet their needs; and more.

 - The ARC assists students who are high-performing and want to do even better as well as students who are struggling.

 - ARC tutors and Writing Coaches are, primarily, Webster students who have been recommended by Webster faculty members for these positions.
-Writing Coaches are a mix of students and professional staff members who are available to assist students.
-Some of these Writing Coaches also have expertise in ESL support.
+Thus, they are students’ peers and get paid to help their fellow Gorloks!
+Some Writing Coaches are professional staff members who are available to assist students, and some of these individuals also have expertise in ESL support.

 - The ARC team members are friendly and work to support Webster’s community in any way possible.
 We want to help the Webster community!
 Please call us, email us, and/or come by to see us.

 Regular Semester Hours: